-Let us embark on a literary tour of this cycling city and learn how it came to be the first place where there were more bikes than cars.
+Let’s begin our literary tour of this cycling city and learn how it became the first place with more bikes than cars.

 In Amsterdam, the Netherlands, there are an estimated 881,000 bicycles and 251,000 cars, meaning that bikes outnumber cars by over 3.5 to 1.